 The excess of the fair value of purchase consideration over the fair values of identifiable assets acquired and liabilities assumed is recorded as goodwill.
 The Group reviews goodwill for impairment at least annually or more frequently if events or changes in circumstances would more likely than not reduce the fair value of our single reporting unit below its carrying value.
-As of December 31, 2019, no impairment of goodwill has been identified.
+An impairment loss on goodwill of \$6,400,262 was recorded in 2020.